How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Introduction

-Autonomous robots increasingly rely on high‑resolution sensors (e.g., cameras, lidars) and deep‑learning architectures~\cite[]{grigorescu_survey_2020,yurtsever_autonomous_2020,liu_multimodal_2024}.
-End‑to‑end reinforcement and imitation learning have become widespread, bypassing traditional components such as state estimation and planning~\cite[]{bojarski_end_2016,codevilla_conditional_2018,kiran_rl_survey_2021}.
-Although effective, these end‑to‑end systems often depend on complex, opaque models whose internal decision‑making processes are difficult to interpret~\cite[]{kuznietsov_explainable_2024}.
-This lack of transparency, combined with the inherent variability and unpredictability of real‑world conditions, makes it difficult to anticipate potential failures before they manifest ~\cite[]{hecker_failure_2018,filos_distribution_shift_2020}.
+Autonomous robots increasingly rely on high-resolution sensors (e.g., cameras, lidars) and deep-learning architectures~\cite[]{grigorescu_survey_2020,yurtsever_autonomous_2020,liu_multimodal_2024}.
+End-to-end reinforcement and imitation learning have become widespread, bypassing traditional components such as state estimation and planning~\cite[]{bojarski_end_2016,codevilla_conditional_2018,kiran_rl_survey_2021}.
+Although effective, these end-to-end systems often depend on complex, opaque models whose internal decision-making processes are difficult to interpret~\cite[]{kuznietsov_explainable_2024}.
+This lack of transparency, combined with the inherent variability and unpredictability of real-world conditions, makes it difficult to anticipate potential failures before they manifest~\cite[]{hecker_failure_2018,filos_distribution_shift_2020}.
 Failures in autonomous driving can lead to catastrophic accidents, which erode public trust and hinder broader adoption~\cite[]{penmetsa_effects_2021}.
 Robust safety prediction is therefore essential to ensure the reliability and acceptance of these systems, making it both a technical hurdle and a societal imperative.

-In the autonomous driving industry, vision-based frameworks such as Tesla Vision~\cite[]{tesla_vision_2025} demonstrate the feasibility of end-to-end control using only camera inputs.
+In the autonomous driving industry, vision-based frameworks such as Tesla Vision demonstrate the feasibility of end-to-end control using only camera inputs ~\cite[]{tesla_vision_2025}.
 By learning scene geometry and motion directly from raw images, such systems remove map and sensor dependencies and adapt more readily to new roads and dynamic conditions.
 However, this image-only paradigm amplifies the need for robust, well-calibrated safety prediction, as perception and control are fully integrated and lack explicit, low-dimensional state representations.

 Moreover, in safety-critical settings, quantifying uncertainty becomes essential to operate under partial observability or environmental variability.
 However, modern deep models often produce overconfident or miscalibrated outputs, undermining reliability~\cite[]{guo_calibration_2017,minderer_revisiting_2021}.
 In autonomous robots, this can result in unsafe behavior or missed interventions~\cite[]{lutjens_safe_2018,feng_can_2019}.
 Thus, to ensure safety, predictions must be accompanied by confidence estimates that accurately reflect real-world outcomes.